-Non-executive Directors:

-Mr. Yim Kwok Man

-Mr. Tsui Wing Tak (Appointed on 7 February 2022)
+Non-executive Directors: Mr. Yim Kwok Man Mr. Tsui Wing Tak

-Independent non-executive Directors:

-Ms. Chan Wah Man Carman
+Independent non-executive Directors: Dr. Wong Wai Kong Mr. Lee Chung Ming Eric Ms. Chan Wah Man Carman

 The profiles of all Directors are set out on pages 15 to 17 of this annual report.
 Save as disclosed in this annual report, to the best knowledge of the Company, there is no other relationship among members of the Board, including financial, business, family or other material/relevant relationship.